microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 The `npm` utility (which comes with Node.js) is used to install packages and tools required for your Node.js development. `npm` supports Azure Artifacts feeds and external feeds using basic or token authentication.

-The npm Authenticate task accepts one Azure Artifacts feed and one or more npm-typed service connection names.
-If a .npmrc exists in the root of your repo, any Azure Artifacts feeds within your organization will be automatically authenticated.
+The npm Authenticate task accepts one Azure Artifacts feed and/or one or more npm-typed service connection names.

+If an `.npmrc` exists in the root of your repo, any Azure Artifacts feeds within your organization will be automatically authenticated.
 Example:

 ```yaml
 steps:
 - task: npmAuthenticate@1
 ```

-If no feeds are provided and the.npmrc file cannot be found in the root of your repo, this task will fail.
+If the `.npmrc` file cannot be found in the root of your repo, this task will fail.

-If you don't have a .npmrc and want the task to create one for you, you can provide a single Azure Artifacts feed or a single npm-typed service connection name.
-This will create an .npmrc with the `registry=` line set to the feed you provide.
+If you don't have an `.npmrc` and want the task to create one for you, you can provide a single Azure Artifacts feed or a single npm-typed service connection name.
+This will create an `.npmrc` with the `registry=` line set to the feed you provide.
 Examples:

 ```yaml
 - task: npmAuthenticate@1